nathania-haryanto/ng-adv/Demos/04-State/01-demo-app/src/assets/markdown/skills.md

-- Skills is using the simplified @ngrx/data approach
+- Show the use of Store<SkillsState>, explain the simplified @ngrx/data approach